-Diamond cut grades are assigned as per the diamond cut grades established by the Gemological Institute of America.
-They are only provided for Round shapes.
-Diamonds assigned ideal, excellent or very good cut grades are considered well cut.
-Other cuts that prevail are good, fair or poor cut.
+Grades are assigned using the diamond cut grades established by the Gemological Institute of America.
+Diamonds which are assigned ideal, excellent or very good cut grades are considered well cut.

 To help you choose the perfect diamond Cut, we have collated a few top tips